NathanHarrington/dotfiles/README.md

    ~/projects/dotfiles/scripts/suspend-on-battery-idle.sh

    The helper defaults to:
-   - on battery only
-   - screen off / lock after 5 minutes
+   - screen off / lock after 5 minutes on AC and battery
-   - hibernate after 10 minutes
+   - hibernate after 10 minutes on battery only
    - skip hibernate while fullscreen or while audio is playing

    To verify what it will do: